michaelbartnett/withlox/README.md

 - [ ] CLI command to save the DynArray<Value> back out to JSON files

+# 2016-06-12-1516EST Type Merging is Incompatible with Capitalism

+I've really been wanting to make the editing UI for loaded JSON files, and it's very nearly there, except I realized I should probably finish one of the fundamental operations in my type system: type merging.

+The reason is because I want to load multiple JSON records into a collection with disparate types, and then create a type for the overall collection that I can use to help render the editor.
+So I went through and thought out a bunch of the cases and wrote them all down:

+A type merge takes two types, and creates a new type that both types are compatible with.

+`TYPE MERGE a, b` where at least one of `a` and `b` is a Union should create a new Union whose cases are:

+- For all Unions in `a`, `b`, include the cases of that Union in the result Union's cases

+- For any non-Union in `a`, `b`, include that type in the result Union's cases

+`TYPE MERGE a, b` where `a` and `b` are both not Compounds and both not Unions should create a `Union(a, b)`.
+Array element types do not get merged, i.e. `MERGE [Int], [String]` creates `Union([Int], [String])`, and not `[Union(Int, String)]`.

+The Array element type restriction seems like the right thing, but might be too restrictive.
+Maybe it could do the restrictive merge if both element types are primitive, since I know that at least *I* am unlikely to want an array containing any of Int, String, or Compound.

+Where it would make sense for me is for multiple Compound types in order to support collections of supertypes.
+It could be a special case that two Arrays whose element types are Compound result in an Array with the two element types type-merged.
+It might also make sense to do this for Union element types.

+Whatever choice is made for default behavior, the end-user should be able to redefine a collection's type so they can get the exact behavior they want.
+A good initial UI for this might be to just pop up a big text field with the type spec printed out in it, then allowing them to edit that, type checking as they change it (continuous feedback, like flycheck).
+I'll maintain a list of the set of unique types for each top-level record in a collection, so that way this feedback is given by just calling `check_type_compatible` for each of the types in that set against the parsed type spec in the text field.

+`TYPE MERGE a, b` where exactly one of `a` and `b` is a Compound should create a Union containing cases `a` and `b`

+`TYPE MERGE a, b` where both `a` and `b` are both Compounds should do a member merge

+A member merge is partially defined by what `merge_compound_types` did at the time this was written.

+`merge_compound_types` will clone `typedesc_a`, and then for each member of `typedesc_b`, will add it to the clone's members if names and types do not match.
+Things get dicey here when members with the same name have different types.

+A new MEMBER MERGE operation will be defined to create unions when member types do not match.
+An alternative would have been to just make a Union of the two Compound types, but that would probably be annoying in most cases, or at least for the top-level case.
+Maybe depth affects which merging strategy is used.

+`MEMBER MERGE a, b` clones `a` creating new type `m`.

+For each member in `b` labeling it as `y`, try to find member in `a` with a matching name labeling it as `x`

+If a member `x` with name matching `y` is NOT found, then just add `y` as a member to `m`.

+If a member `x` with name matching `y` IS found and the types match, then consider those members already merged.

+If a member `x` with name matching `y` IS found and the types do NOT match, then replace the type of member `x` with `TYPE MERGE x.type_descriptor, y.type_descriptor`.

+# 2016-06-05-2326EST How to render an editor

+I don't really have a plan yet, but my last entry outlined some rough pans and desirable properties that I want to try to explore further and maybe even develop some concrete implementation ideas to accomodate all that.

+Last time, I wrote about wanting to switch between different ways of rendering types.
+For Compound types with matching keys but mismatched types for those keys, should I render different kinds of cell editors for each row, or separate them?
+There are probably cases to be made for both.

+If you are viewing a Compound, or a Union with one or more Compound cases, then you should be able to select a field in the Compound and treat it as the new table type, "drilling own".
+Some records won't have anything useful to render and edit here, so should they be marked as UNDEFINED or just omitted?
+I assume there are good arguments for both.

+The optional modes will be easy to do, but the drilling-down will be interesting.

+A simple thing would be to extract pointers to all the appropriate records and put those in an list and walk through that list with a row renderer.

+That sounds annoying though, and that's really more of a cache.
+I think the "proper" way is to have some sort of breadcrumb structure that can point to what nested object in each structure you should be rendering and editing.

+To make things run faster, that breadcrumb can pull out the list of pointers and treat it as a cache.
+Able to be recalculated at any time should some new records be dynamically loaded.

+Should I be allocating values in a general value store, so that I can then sort a list of pointers however needed?

+Or should I just assume I'll always point into a DynArray<Value>?

 # 2016-06-02-0220EST The first row

 So I finally made a little grid editor window for the first JSON file